Cutleast/Dynamic-Interface-Patcher/DOCUMENTATION.md

             "fileName": "example.svg" // Path relative to "Shapes" folder }
     ],
+    "optional": true, // this tag itself is optional and indicates that the original file doesn't have to exist for the patch to succeed
     // '#' for filters | '~' for changes | '' for parent elements
     "swf": {
         "displayRect": {